 All hydrophones have a frequency response that varies as a function of frequency.
 The theoretical basis of this response is well understood and described elsewhere [1] [2].
-Figure 2 and Figure 3 show the typical end-of-cable loaded sensitivity for the membrane hydrophone when loaded by $50 \,\Omega$ .
-Figure 3 also displays the phase response of the membrane hydrophone over the frequency range 1 MHz to 40 MHz.
+Figure 2 show the typical end-of-cable loaded sensitivity for the membrane hydrophone when loaded by 50 $\Omega$ .
 The data displayed in these figures was acquired by the National Physical Laboratory, London (NPL).